 An estimated one million people each year undergo hernia repair surgery.
 They typically develop in the inner groin (inguinal), outer groin (femoral), belly button (umbilical), upper stomach (hiatal), or due to an incision (incisional).

-Covidien hernia mesh products we are currently investigating are:
+Covidien hernia mesh products currently under investigation are:

 - Parietex Composite (PCO)